 Working at home means something different for everyone, as there are lots of different types of homes.
 Working from home in a five-bedroom house might mean that you’re using the spare bedroom (or one of) as your dedicated home office space, and that it’s outfitted with a couch, a desk, a desktop computer and a grand office chair.

 At this point, we’ll clue you in on a few of our must-have essential items for our home office.
-In short, we use a Roost laptop stand Affiliate link, a Logitech MX Master Wireless Mouse Affiliate link, this Apple Magic Keyboard Affiliate link and Sony noise-cancelling headphones Affiliate link that always save the day.
+In short, we use a Roost laptop stand, a Logitech MX Master Wireless Mouse, this Apple Magic Keyboard and Sony noise-cancelling headphones that always save the day.

 A home office might also take the form of a corner of the living room, or a side of the bedroom.
 It’s in these home office setups that limiting distraction will also come in many forms – limiting the times your roommate or two-year-old walks across the room and becomes the backdrop of a Zoom call, or muting yourself when your roommate or spouse is putting away dishes … loudly.